The BIST way

-Key Stage 4 characterises a time of growth and academic freedom, where students are led to explore their interests and aspirations in depth.
-Whilst there is a great emphasis on academic studies, students are encouraged to continue their personal growth through the additional activities they can engage in beyond the classroom.
+Key Stage 4 characterises a time of growth and academic freedom, where pupils are led to explore their interests and aspirations in depth.
+Whilst there is a great emphasis on academic studies, they are encouraged to continue their personal growth through the additional activities they can engage in beyond the classroom.

 The Cambridge International Project Qualification allows learners to demonstrate engagement with a topic of their choice beyond the confines of the curriculum.
 The IPQ is an independent research project that requires the candidate to construct an appropriate question, undertake a literature review, and design and carry out their research.
 The IPQ helps pupils progress to higher education and is valued the same as half an A- Level in UCAS.

 International General Certificate of Secondary Education are normally taken at 16 years of age in Year 11.
 The grades awarded range from A* to G. A grade of A* – C is considered a Pass to begin Sixth Form courses.
 Normally these subjects would be studied over two years but in Year 12 there is the option in only some subjects of a more intensive one-year course.